 Perhaps you want to create a conlang for your next great fantasy novel.
 In that case, you may have a good idea of the people and the cultures in your story.
 But conlanging can be a creative exercise in itself, even if you don’t have fictional speakers for it.
 J.R.R.
 Tolkien explained, regarding the inspiration behind his work in his famous novels, “The ‘stories’ were made rather to provide a world for the languages than the reverse.
 To me a name comes first and the story follows.”
 (The Letters of J.R.R.
 Tolkien, Letter 165)

-If the races and cultures of Middle-earth as we (fantasy nerds) know them developed first through the creation of the languages, then conlanging can help you at the beginning or later stages of writing, enriching an existing story or providing inspiration for a new one.
+If the races and cultures of Middle-earth as we know them developed first through the creation of the languages, then conlanging can help you at the beginning or later stages of writing, enriching an existing story or providing inspiration for a new one.

 Those who speak Tɛkɾɪd are settling a new planet, establishing an optimistic and community-minded culture.
-One way I show this inclusive culture in my conlang is by having the name of the language, Tɛkɾɪd, mean “we” or “us.”
+I show this inclusive culture in my conlang by having the name of the language, Tɛkɾɪd, mean “we” or “us.”
 Also, a similar word in my conlang, “Tɛkɾə,” is the word for “home,” and that is also the name of the community’s new home planet.